-Are you using this time of year to set goals for the year ahead?
+Are you currently setting goals for the year ahead?

 For many of us, January equals goal-setting time, for our personal life, in our professional career and for the organisation or team we lead.
 But unfortunately, many of those goals never get achieved.
 It’s estimated that less than 10% of resolutions have been kept by year’s end and 25% will have failed already.

-So, what’s the secret to achieving those big goals?
+So, what’s the secret to setting goals and meeting them?

-We caught up with goal setting expert, Mark Richardson to hear about his personal experience of achieving his ambitious goals.
+We caught up with goal setting expert Mark Richardson to hear about his personal experience of achieving his ambitious aims.

 Mark is an Olympic silver medal winner in the 1996 4 x 400m relay, and one of Lane4’s Client Directors.
 And, as if you needed any more convincing of Mark’s expertise in achieving visionary goals, he is also one of the few athletes ever to beat US Olympian Michael Johnson over 400m.
 So, you’re in good hands to get the best advice for achieving your goals in 2019!